 - Improving Hillview Park, open space, and sports fields

-The project is estimated to cost $87 million.
-Of this, the City will contribute up to $25 million of existing funds to this project.
-Additionally, the City Council will place a measure on the November 2015 ballot asking Los Altos voters to approve a $65 million general obligation bond.
-The estimated average amount taxpayers would pay is $19.36 per $100,000 of assessed property value (not market value) annually.
+The project was estimated to cost $87 million.
+Of this, the City proposed to contribute up to $25 million of existing funds to the project.
+Additionally, the City Council placed a measure on the November 2015 ballot asking Los Altos voters to approve a $65 million general obligation bond.
+The bond measure did not achieve the necessary 2/3 majority voter approval and thus was unsuccessful.